ParallelMaths/parallel/pages/8-06-worlds-greatest-thief.md

 ## 3. Junior Maths Challenge Problem
 <!--- (2013) Q24 --->

-This is tough Junior Maths Challenge problem, so you might need to rely on the hints.
+This is a tough Junior Maths Challenge problem, so you might need to rely on the hints.
 But, first, try it without the hints.

-::: problem id=3_1 marks=3
+::: problem id=3_1 marks=4
 ![](/resources/8-06-worlds-greatest-thief/3-squares-question.jpg){image align="right"}
 __3.1__ Three congruent squares overlap as shown.
-The area of the three overlapping sections are 2 cm<sup>2</sup>, 5 cm<sup>2</sup> and 8 cm<sup>2</sup> respectively.
+The areas of the three overlapping sections are 2 cm<sup>2</sup>, 5 cm<sup>2</sup> and 8 cm<sup>2</sup> respectively.

 The total area of the non-overlapping parts of the square is 117 cm<sup>2</sup>.